Hitmetrix - User behavior analytics & recording

 Content writing.
 Content writing is comprehensive and detailed but does not require the authority and credibility associated with the use of scholarly sources.
 Instead, authors can use personal opinions and hearsay, provided they incorporate stylistic approaches to make the text compelling.
 You can also use external sources in moderation and include references.
 However, the citations do not have to be in any specific formative style.
 Instead, you can use a simple link as your reference.

 Academic writing.
-In academic writing, citations are a critical component of the organization, structure, and purpose.
+Citations are a critical component of the organization, structure, and purpose.
 The references determine the credibility of your document.
 As a result, one must use reliable sources from scholarly and peer-reviewed journals.
+One can use an option to buy an annotated bibliography, while others take time to find sources on their own.
 Students must use in-text citations to write essays, demonstrating their ability to conduct research.

 Sentence structure

 While content writers write simple, short sentences, academic writers use generally acceptable sentence structures for essay writing.
 Content writing targets a general audience with no specific academic credentials as the basic requirement.
 As a result, using simple sentences ensures that the reader’s educational level does not limit their access to the content.
 On the other hand, academic writing targets scholars, researchers, and students.
 Its primary objective is to inform, educate, or express an informed opinion.
-As a result, the sentence structure is only limited by the rules of grammar and punctuation.
+As a result, the sentence structure is only limited by grammar and punctuation rules.

 Content vs Academic Writing: Notable Similarities